illinoistech-itm/jhajek/itmt-430/team-project-weekly-sprints/sprint-01/Readme.md

 ### Entity Relationship Diagram

 Based on completing the UI/UX design you will be able to create an entire Entity Relationship diagram.
 This will show the structure or schema of the database you end up working on.
-The ERD can be draw using a diagram tool and stored in the **desgin** folder for reference.
+The ERD can be draw using a diagram tool and stored in the **design** folder for reference.
 In addition, from the ERD you can generate SQL CREATE statements to generate this schema.
-This will be used in Spring 2 but is required by the end of Sprint 01.
+This will be used in t 2 but is required by the end of Sprint 01.

 ### Creation and Listing of Application Tasks